sosadtsia/bike-parts-finder/README.md

    make build
    ```

-5. Access the application at http://localhost:8080
+5. Access the application at https://localhost:8080 (note: using HTTPS for mTLS)

 ## Project Structure